 So if you haven’t seen my lukewarm review of the last router I bought (you can here) I was not entirely thrilled with it.
 Having previously acquired a Meraki MR18 for attending a webinar I began to wonder if it had any open source firmware for it.
 After a little bit of searching I found that hacker hero riptidewave93 has indeed found a way to install LEDE on the MR18!
 This post will be able my experience and tips on flashing my MR18 with OpenWRT/LEDE.
 To start you will need a UART serial cable, a few screwdrivers bits, and these files.
 For UART cable I used the KedSUM CP2101 which has a lot of good Amazon reviews.
 For screwdrivers unless you have a micro Torx number 8 you will need to get one, I bought this Jakemy set and have been very happy with it.
 The method I used it would be helpful to have a spare router but it is not totally necessary.
 If you do not have or do not wish to use a router you will need to make whatever machine you are using a DHCP server.
 Use this guide on setting up DHCP on a Linux system if necessary.
 The official guides I will be referencing are the OpenWRT guide, riptidewave’s personal blog, and riptidewave’s youtube video.

 Unfortunately or fortunately depending on your outlook Meraki is no longer giving away the MR18, but now the MR33 with 802.11ac!
-But as of now LEDE/OpenWRT has not been successfully ported over, our hacker hero riptidewave93 is working on it so if you want a free enterprise grade AP with LEDE/OpenWRT you will have to sit tight.
+As of now LEDE/OpenWRT has not been successfully ported over, our hacker hero riptidewave93 is working on it so if you want an OpenWRT powered MR33 you will have to sit tight.
 You can purchase a MR18 from Amazon here if you would like to flash it.
-There are benefits to both, the MR18 is know to work, but the firmware may have been updated past the point were this method of flashing will not work.
-The MR18 is also not cheap, as of right now it’s $330, and for that price you can get some great routers that are already open-sourced firmware or much easier to flash with opensource firmware.
-The MR33 will likely be broken but there is a chance that it will not.
+There are benefits to both options, the MR18 is know to work, but the firmware may have been updated past the point were this method of flashing will not work.
+The MR18 is also not cheap, as of right now it’s $330, and for that price you can get some great routers that are already open-sourced firmware or much easier to flash.
+The MR33 may or may not be able to have OpenWRT for any number of reasons.
 So the choice is yours.

 With all that out of the way let’s free this AP!